-This qualification is specifically designed to engage and motivate you if you are interested in learning about the maintenance and repair of motorcycles and the various jobs that are available within the motorcycle retail industry.
+This qualification is specifically designed to engage and motivate you if you are interested in learning about the maintenance and repair of motor vehicles and the various jobs that are available within the motor vehicle retail industry.

 A minimum of 49 credits must be achieved of which 41 credits must be achieved at Level 1 or above for this qualification.